 What is small cell lung cancer?

 Your lungs are 2 sponge-like organs in your chest.
-Your right lung is divided into 3 sections, called lobes.
+Your right lung has 3 sections, called lobes.
 Your left lung has 2 lobes.
 The left lung is smaller because your heart takes up more room on that side of the body.

 When you breathe in, air enters through your mouth and nose and goes into your lungs through the trachea (windpipe).
-The trachea divides into tubes called the bronchi (singular, bronchus), which divide into smaller branches called the bronchioles.
+The trachea divides into tubes called the bronchi (singular, bronchus), which enter the lungs and divide into smaller branches called bronchioles.
 At the end of the bronchioles are tiny air sacs known as alveoli.

-Many tiny blood vessels run through the alveoli.
-They absorb oxygen from the inhaled air into your bloodstream and pass carbon dioxide from the body into the alveoli.
-This is expelled from the body when you exhale.
+The alveoli absorb oxygen from the inhaled air into your blood and remove carbon dioxide from the blood.
+This leaves the body when you exhale.
 Taking in oxygen and getting rid of carbon dioxide are your lungs’ main functions.

 A thin lining called the pleura surrounds the lungs.
 The pleura protects your lungs and helps them slide back and forth against the chest wall as they expand and contract during breathing.

 Below the lungs, a thin, dome-shaped muscle called the diaphragm separates the chest from the abdomen.
 When you breathe, the diaphragm moves up and down, forcing air in and out of the lungs.